ZachWatkins/zachwatkins.github.io/privacy/index.md

 ## Contact Information:

-For any questions or concerns regarding this Privacy Policy, you can contact us at zach@zachwatkins.dev.
+For any questions or concerns regarding this Privacy Policy, you can contact me at zwatkins.it@gmail.com.